 Longwood CSD undergraduates: two of the three must be from faculty other than Longwood CSD faculty.

-- Official GRE Scores no more than five years old.
-(Institutional Code – 0068) Be sure your name on the GRE scores matches the name on your CSDCAS application so they will match.
+- Official GRE scores no more than five years old.
+(Institutional Code – 0068) Be sure your name on the GRE scores matches the name on your CSDCAS application.
 If not, contact CSDCAS to resolve.)

 - Official transcripts from all colleges and universities attended – this includes dual enrollment transcripts.
 All official transcripts MUST be sent to CSDCAS at this address: CSDCAS Verification Department, PO Box 9113, Watertown, MA 02471.